lmarkus/MystifyJS/README.md

  I've been wanting to play with Canvas and animations for a while.
 I figured doing good ol' Mystify in JS would prove entertaining.

- What I didn't expect was that writing the basics, I'd spend quite a few hours tweaking and re-tweaking parameters to see what would be rendered on screen.
+ What I didn't expect was that after writing the basics, I'd spend quite a few hours tweaking and re-tweaking parameters to see what would be rendered on screen.

 ##The basics